PatriceKast/netmap.js/README.md

+dev
-# netmap.js
+ netmap.js

 A small lightweight network scanner, written in javascript. netmap.js is an open source penetration testing tool, written in javascript.
-It tries to scan the local network for open port in different ip ranges and make guesses on the type of device, based on the list of open ports.
+It tries to detect local ip ranges by identifing gateways in the local network.
+In case an open port is found, the plugin concentrates the scans on this specific ip range.
+Additionally it can make guesses on the type of device, based on the list of open ports.

+In case an open port is found during range detection phase, the device is saved in the local storage to provide faster gateway detection for the next scan.

 Demo
 ----